scirpter/Nebul0us.ts/README.md

 To use this,
 you must purchase a license inside our Discord server https://discord.gg/YjnAQq3BRN.
-We also have a tutorial on how to set the bots up on there.

 ### Why do I have to pay for this?